-Four classes are housed in portables.
 The school provides extensive and picturesque play areas including basketball, netball and volleyball courts.
 The synthetic grass area is popular with the students for play and physical education lessons while the shaded playground, downball courts and sandpit provides year round creative play for the students.

 We encourage our students to actively participate in their learning by sharing with them experiences of liturgies and prayer and enabling them to take action to improve their lives and the lives of others and to make a difference every day.

 Through student leaders we focus on building a positive culture of responsibility and care.
 We challenge our students to contribute to the life of the school as a model of good citizenship.
 We empower our students to look beyond the school fence and explore their world and the difference that they can make.